 Traditional Scotland golf clubs: Play by their rules

 The traditional golf clubs of Scotland are a lot like many of the exclusive, more old-school clubs of the U.S. in terms of etiquette.
 The big difference is that in Scotland they almost always allow public tee times.

 But you need to play by their rules.
-Carry a handicap certificate (keep one in your bag and one in your wallet, just in case).
-Always take off your hat in the clubhouse and be respectful of members.
+Carry a handicap certificate (at St. Andrews, showing them my GHIN handicap on my smartphone sufficed for the starter, but keep one in your bag and just in case).
+Don't change your shoes in the car park (use the locker room) and always take off your hat in the clubhouse and be respectful of members.
 Some clubs have members-only spike bars or dining rooms that you should only go into if invited.